nbbrd/java-service-util/README.md

 #### Batch type property

 The `#batchType` property allows to **bridge different services** and to **generate providers on the fly**.
-Batch providers are used alongside regular providers.
+Batch providers are used alongside regular providers and can be automatically generated from enums.

 ```java
 @ServiceDefinition(quantifier = Quantifier.MULTIPLE, batchType = SwingColorScheme.Batch.class)